Syed Mustaq Ali T20 tournament: India discards Gauti, Viru and Bhajji shine with the bat

-Three cricketers looking to make a comeback into the Indian team -- Punjab skipper Harbhajan Singh, Delhi captain Gautam Gambhir and opener Virender Sehwag -- shone with the bat on Friday in the Syed Mushtaq Ali T20 Trophy tournament
+Three cricketers looking to make a comeback into the Indian team -- Harbhajan Singh, Gautam Gambhir and Virender Sehwag -- shone with the bat in the Syed Mushtaq Ali T20 Trophy tournament on Friday

 Mohali/Chandigarh: Three cricketers looking to make a comeback into the Indian team shone with the bat on Friday in the Syed Mushtaq Ali T20 Trophy tournament.
 While Punjab skipper Harbhajan Singh promoted himself to No.3 position and smashed a 50-ball 78, Delhi openers Gautam Gambhir and Virender Sehwag (49) once again sizzled with the bat, putting on a 96-ball 121-run stand for the opening wicket to set the platform for their team's win